openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 Fit more workloads onto a given node - achieve a higher workload density - by overcommitting it's memory resources.
-Due to timeline needs a two-phased approach is considered.
+Due to timeline needs a multi-phased approach is considered.

 ## Motivation